Polli85/funnel/README.md

 c.
 Adjust title, axes etc. for plot (see funnel-function)

+The script creates the plot and a .xlsx-file with all counties and their position on the plot (i.e. if they are inside our outside of the control limits).
+The .xlsx-file can be used to create maps which show all counties with special cause variation.

 ## References
 Mohammed MA, Cheng KK, Rouse A, Marshall T. Bristol, Shipman, and clinical governance: Shewhart's forgotten lessons.
 Lancet.
 2001 Feb 10;357(9254):463-7. doi: 10.1016/s0140-6736(00)04019-8.